Careers Lead: Mr Tom Charlett, Assistant Headteacher

 This website enables students to search for different careers and explore all aspects of these.
 Students can save their findings to use at a later date.
 This is an excellent CIAG resource.
 Students in Year 8 will be creating accounts and can use this service throughout their school career.

-Students will receive logins for Unifrog in Year 11 as required and all students will receive them in Year 12.
+All students will receive logins for Unifrog.
 The website provides an easy way for students to choose the best Universities and Apprenticeships for them, and for teachers to track their progress.
 The site compares courses and vacancies by lots of different factors including distance from home, social life and salary.
-Apprenticeship vacancies are live applications.

 A website where you can search and apply for post 16 courses at Schools and Colleges across the country.
 Please note: this service will cease operating from September 2019 and Kings Norton Sixth Form is no longer registered with it.